smaccm/phase2/README.md

 To do a full install run the `bootstrap.sh` script in a freshly installed Ubuntu 12.04 64-bit server with at least 20gb of hard-drive space.
 The script will download this repository and kick off the main build.

-If you already have this repository checked out then you can cd to `phase2/scripts` and execute `main.sh` to install all the software dependencies for this project, check out all the code, and build the final images.
+If you already have this repository checked out and are on the branch `red-team-may-2015` then you can cd to `phase2/scripts` and execute `main.sh` to kick off the main build directly.
+This will install all the software dependencies for this project, check out all the code, and build the final images.

 What is located where?
 ===============